 UT Southwestern works directly with students to obtain funding for their medical education.
 Most financial aid is obtained through federal and state loan programs.
 Scholarships from federal, state, institutional, and private sources are also available.

 Installment Plan Available

 We know that funding a medical education can be a challenge.
 UT Southwestern allows students to pay tuition and certain fees in installment payments.
 At the time of registration, students wishing to pay on the installment plan must sign a promissory note and a truth-in-lending form.
 There is a small charge to participate in the plan.

 - Housing: Students are responsible for housing expenses.
 Student apartments are available near campus.
-There are several apartment complexes within five to 10 miles of the campus with market-value rental rates.
+There are several apartment complexes within 5 to 10 miles of the campus with market-value rental rates.
+Housing survey.

 - Health insurance: Students must be able to document their health insurance coverage.
 Student health insurance is available to purchase if needed.